jamiemccrindle/dealing-with-conflict-in-teams/SLIDES.md

 ### Have the conversation

-If you think someone is upset, speak to them
+If you think someone is upset, talk to them about it.

 ---

-#### Add weights to your positions
+#### Add weight to your positions

 e.g. I think the button would be better if it's blue but I don't feel too strongly about it